Patient and Family Guide

 Our chaplains’ program is a vital part of Shepherd’s interdisciplinary healthcare team concept.
 They are an intricate part of a diverse approach that honors the physical, emotional and spiritual requirements of those being cared for.

 Our chaplains respect the multiplicity of all faiths and denominations, honoring the personal relationship between the individual and their God.
 Many choose to have personal faith discussions with our chaplains, while others benefit from discovering the healing value of a good friend and devoted listener.

 Shepherd’s Chapel provides a safe, sacred space for private worship.
 It is located on the first floor of the Shepherd Building.

 Shepherd Center recognizes that many who are away from home and their faith community need a place to turn for spiritual nourishment and healing.
-Our non-denominational worship services are dedicated to honoring this need.
-Services are held at 1:30 pm on Sundays and last for one hour.
+Our worship services is dedicated to honoring this need and also serves as an extension of rehabilitation.
+Our service models what it might be like to return to active participation in a faith community after injury.
+Services are held at 1:30 pm on Sundays in the Calloway Auditorium.

 The worship atmosphere is casual and accessible.
-The seating is flexible to better accommodate family grouping if desired.
-In addition to worship at Shepherd Center, there are also monthly and select holiday services offered at Shepherd Pathways.
+The seating is flexible to better accommodate family grouping if desired

 Patients and families may desire a chaplain when: